Bob Lulham: Poisoning

 In July 1953, Lulham was in the headlines after his mother-in-law, Veronica Mabel Monty, 45, was charged with attempted murder, after giving him Thall-rat, a rat poison containing thallium.
 It soon hit the media, as it was one of 46 similar cases of thallium poisoning in Australia, the "thallium craze", leading to 10 deaths in the early 1950s.
 Monty was charged and arrested in August.
 Monty was also poisoned with thallium while on bail, but recovered as the dose was low.

 The sensational hearing in Sydney revealed that Monty had moved in with her daughter, Judy, and son-in-law in June 1952 following an operation and separation from her husband.
 The Lulhams had been married only six months when her mother had moved in.
 Lulham and Monty then had an "intimate relationship" three times.
 Once, on 26 June 1953, after Judy had gone to bed early while listening to the Ashes test from Lords, once while Judy was at church, and again when he had come home from work early.
-Monty testified she made a poisoned Milo for herself on 2 July as she was contemplating suicide, but the Lulhams asked for drinks too and she mistook the cups.
+Monty testified she made a poisoned Milo for herself on 2 July as she was contemplating suicide, but the Lulhams asked for drinks too and she mixed up the cups.
 In September 1953, she was ordered to stand trial.
 Monty was found not guilty in December.